JuliaDynamics/DrWatson.jl/docs/src/project.md

 ```
 immediately return the appropriate subdirectory.
 These are also defined due to the frequent use of these subdirectories.

-In addition, all these functions end with `/` by default.
-This means that you can directly chain them with a file name.
+In addition all these functions end with `/`.
+This means that you can directly chain them with a file name using just `*`.
 E.g. you could do
 ```julia
 using DrWatson, BSON
 file = makesimulation()